ByBurton/Stronghold_Crusader_Kimberly_AI/README.md

-# An in - progress custom campaign
+# An in - progress complete overhaul of all 16 AI Lords in Stronghold Crusader
-Made by me
+~WIP~